Logiqx/scw-comp/docs/README.md

 This serves as a good way of practicing for actual WCA competitions where nerves can be a big factor in your results.
 It allows anyone to ask for critique of their solves, provide encouragement to others and watch faster solvers for inspiration.

 To encourage wide participation in the competition we also offer prizes, kindly provided by [TheCubicle](https://www.thecubicle.com/).
-An explanation of the prize system can be found on a [separate page](prizes/README.md).
+An explanation of the prize draw system can be found on the [prizes](prizes/README.md) page.

-All of the competitions can be found in the [group calendar](https://www.facebook.com/groups/1604105099735401/events/?source=4&action_history=null&filter=calendar) on Facebook.
+All of the competitions can be found in the group [calendar](https://www.facebook.com/groups/1604105099735401/events/?source=4&action_history=null&filter=calendar) on Facebook.